Welcome to Luckan!

-Luckan™ in Helsinki is the Finland-Swedish information and cultural centre for the population of the metropolitan area of Finland.
+Luckan™ in Helsinki is the Finland-Swedish information and cultural centre for the population of Finland.
 Luckan offers the public a wide range of citizen services and activities in Swedish in cooperation with other language and cultural groups.
 Locally, regionally and nationally.

 As a cross-border operator from the third sector Luckan has a natural mandate to contribute in various ways to profile the Swedish public face of Finland and improve the Swedish services in the region.
 The association also serves as project launcher and principal for many public utilities.
 As a cultural center Luckan offers artists the space and opportunity to implement cultural events for the public.